yangsenius/PoseNFS/README.md

 # Introduction to PNFS

-This is a framework named Pose Neural Fabrics Search (PNFS).
+This is the repository of `Pose Neural Fabrics Search (PNFS)`.
 We tightly integrate NAS with the task of human pose estimation.
 More information see the paper [Pose Neural Fabrics Search]

 # Steps